parkern342/CS-457-DBMS/README.md

 # CS-457-DBMS

-This sql like dbms will be continuously updated with each new project, each version will get it's own directory in the format of 'pnelms_pa#'.
+This sql like dbms implemented from scratch in python for the CS 457 database management systems course at the University of Nevada, Reno.